linkedin/cruise-control/README.md

     ./gradlew jar copyDependantLibs
     ./kafka-cruise-control-start.sh [-jars PATH_TO_YOUR_JAR_1,PATH_TO_YOUR_JAR_2] config/cruisecontrol.properties [port]
     ```
+    JAR files correspond to your applications and `port` enables customizing the cruise control port number (default: 9090).
 3. visit http://localhost:9090/kafkacruisecontrol/state or http://localhost:\[port\]/kafkacruisecontrol/state if
 you specified the port when starting cruise control.

 **Note**:
 * Cruise Control will need some time to read the raw Kafka metrics from the cluster.
 * The metrics of a newly up broker may take a few minutes to get stable.
 Cruise Control will drop the inconsistent
-metrics (e.g when topic bytes-in is higher than broker bytes-in), so the first a
-few snapshot windows may not have enough valid partitions.
+metrics (e.g when topic bytes-in is higher than broker bytes-in), so first few snapshot windows may not have enough valid partitions.

 ### REST API ###
-Cruise Control has provided a [REST API](https://github.com/linkedin/cruise-control/wiki/REST-APIs) for users
+Cruise Control provides a [REST API](https://github.com/linkedin/cruise-control/wiki/REST-APIs) for users
 to interact with.
 See the wiki page for more details.

 ### How Does It Work ###
-Cruise Control tries to understand the workload of each replica and provide a optimization
-solution to the current cluster based on this knowledge.
+Cruise Control relies on the recent load information of replicas to optimize the cluster.

-Cruise Control periodically gets the resource utilization samples at both broker and partition level to
+Cruise Control periodically collects resource utilization samples at both broker- and partition-level to
-understand the traffic pattern of each partition.
+infer the traffic pattern of each partition.
 Based on the traffic characteristics of all the partitions,
-it derives the load impact of each partition in the brokers.
+it derives the load impact of each partition over the brokers.
 Cruise Control then builds a workload
 model to simulate the workload of the Kafka cluster.
-The goal optimizer will explore different ways to generate
+The goal optimizer explores different ways to generate
-the cluster workload optimization proposals based on the list of goals specified by the users.
+cluster workload optimization proposals based on the user-specified list of goals.

 Cruise Control also monitors the liveness of all the brokers in the cluster.
-When a broker fails in the
-cluster, Cruise Control will automatically move the replicas on the failed broker to the healthy brokers to
+To avoid the loss of redundancy, Cruise Control automatically moves replicas from failed brokers to healthy ones.
-avoid the loss of redundancy.

 For more details about how Cruise Control achieves that, see
 [these slides](https://www.slideshare.net/JiangjieQin/introduction-to-kafka-cruise-control-68180931).